headforwards-spd/headforwards-website/src/pages/design-pages/test-page.md

       Clients look to Headforwards to develop software that creates value.
 In a rapidly changing business environment, what constitutes value might change from one week to the next.
-  - isTwoColumns: true
-    type: heroComponent
-    title: Headforwards specialise in software development outsourcing...
-    text: >-
-      Headforwards is based in Cornwall, UK and we specialise in software development outsourcing...
-Our business model is different to most other outsource software companies.
-We create dedicated teams for specific projects and never switch members to other projects, nor do we have team members waiting on the bench which ultimately drives costs up.
   - articles:
       - image: /uploads/curlyhair.png
         link: 45d7fb20-ef2d-11e9-a170-b1f1706e4526